MileHacker Logo

 Cycling Safety

 Bicycle infrastructure is limited in Ankara.
-Cycling on main roads can be challenging due to heavy traffic and local driving practices.
+Cycling on main roads can be challenging due to heavy traffic and local driving habits.

 • Dedicated bike lanes are rare outside of specific parks.

-• Cycling outside designated park paths is not generally recommended for safety reasons.
+• Cycling outside designated park paths is not typically recommended for your protection reasons.

 Specialized Transportation